 With wide-open spaces, glacial-carved landscapes, miles of trails, long daylight hours and plenty of room to roam, it’s likely no surprise that locals and visitors spend as much time outside as possible during the summer.
 And to be honest, we don’t blame them.
 Kalispell, Montana is an ideal destination for travelers who are ready to venture boldly in our fresh mountain air, combined with western hospitality.

 Plus, with Montana’s 147,000 square miles and numerous outdoor offerings in the Flathead Valley, it’s easy to find plenty of wild places to create memories, spend quality time and enjoy public lands, all while recreating responsibly.

 6. Be prepared.
 In Montana, both weather and terrain can change quickly.
 Be sure to have water, food/snacks, bug spray and a first aid kit.
-We recommend packing layers as well to ensure you are prepared as possible.
+We recommend packing layers as well to ensure you are as prepared as possible.
 For more information, check out our packing list.

-Additional resources for recreating responsibly can be found at Leave No Trace, the U.S. Forest Service, the National Park Service and Be Outdoor Safe.And remember, we look forward to seeing you in Kalispell and sharing the open spaces and public lands that make up our backyard.
-When you get here, be sure to stop into the Discover Kalispell Visitor Information Center (15 Depot Park) and pick up travel guides and maps, as well as get suggestions for things to do, places to go and insider tips from our staff.
+Most of all, remember that we look forward to seeing you in Kalispell and sharing the open spaces and public lands that make up our backyard.
+When you get here, be sure to stop into the Discover Kalispell Visitor Information Center (temporarily located at 17 S. Main Street, in the Flathead Beacon Productions office) and pick up travel guides and maps, as well as get suggestions for things to do, places to go and insider tips from our staff.